drone/docs/content/usage/overview.md

 # Overview

 Configure your build by placing a `.drone.yml` file in the root of your repository.
-The `.drone.yml` is a superset of the Docker compose file format.
-Below is an example configuration file with a single build step.
+The `.drone.yml` is a superset of the [Docker Compose](https://docs.docker.com/compose/) file format.
+Below is an example configuration file with a single build step that runs tests against a Postgres service container.

 ```yaml
 pipeline: